 Work Timers apply to ACD Agents and ACD calls only.
-Other calls to and from your set do not activate a Work Timer.
+Other calls to and from your set are made normally.
 If the Make Busy or Do Not Disturb features are activated at your telephone, the Timer is cancelled for that call.